Wandalen/wTesting/doc/version.eng/concept/TestCheck.md

 Expects one argument in the form of a routine, which runs without arguments to test its work.

-The check passes if the routine throws an error in asynchronous mode, that is, through `consequence` or` promise`.
+The check passes if the routine throws an error asynchronously, that is, through `consequence` or` promise`.
 Asynchronous errors can be delayed from the moment the routine returns.

 The check fails if the routine does not throw an error during the time it was tested.